0install/docs/docs/details/cli.md

 ## list-apps

 Lists all applications currently in your application list.
-If a search term is given, only application names containing that string are shown (case insensitive).
+If an `URI` is given, only the application with that feed URI is shown.
+If a `PATTERN` is given, only applications containing that string in their name are shown (case insensitive).

-**Usage:** `0install list-apps [PATTERN]`
+**Usage:** `0install list-apps [URI|PATTERN]`

 <table>
 <tr>